Jordan-McGhee/LeagueTrendz/readme.md

 # LeagueTrendz [(Website)](https://leaguetrendz.web.app/)
 ### *A web app for NBA fans — Explore stats, team performances, and player data from 2024 and past seasons.*<br>

+This NBA app offers a comprehensive and interactive experience for basketball fans, providing stats, team and player information, and detailed historical data through the 2024 season.
+Users can explore standings, sortable team stats, and in-depth player bios, along with game logs and performance splits.
+With easy navigation between teams, individual players, and game data, the app offers a wealth of information, including seasonal and career achievements, game highs, and even playoff statistics.
+Whether you're tracking your favorite team's progress or diving into player performance metrics, this app brings a wealth of basketball insights right at your fingertips.

 ## Tech Stack PERN
 - React with Typescript Frontend
 - Express & Node Backend